qingguo666/FLO/README.md

-# FLO ： A Novel Contrastive Mutual Information Estimator
+# FLO：A Novel Contrastive Mutual Information Estimator

 This is the official code repository for the paper [Tight Mutual Information Estimation With Contrastive Fenchel-Legendre Optimization](about:blank).